 For ease of use, if you can open the resource in two tabs next to each other you can click on the Resources section to consult related resources without leaving the chapter you are reading.

-If you have any suggestions or comments about this APPP, please contact Des Todd Senior Quality Improvement Lead, Safeguarding and Quality Assurance (Adults) in Knowsley.
+If you have any suggestions or comments about this APPP, please contact Des Todd Senior Quality Improvement Lead, Safeguarding Quality Improvement Service in Knowsley.

 If you want to make any amendments to chapters, please speak to Des first.
 The chapter you wish to amend must be copied into Word and amended using track changes.
 Click here Making Changes to Chapters for information about how to make the changes in the way we require.